 Configuration options for worker nodes#

-k0s worker command does not take in any special yaml configuration, there are still methods for configuring the workers to run various components.
+k0s worker command does not take in any special yaml configuration.
+There still is ways how to configure the workers, the following chapters provide instructions for ways you can configure how the worker runs various components.

-Note: Setting the labels is only effective on the first registration of the node.
-Changing the labels thereafter has no effect.
+Note: Setting the labels is only effective on the first registration of the node and changing them afterwards has no effect.

-k0s worker command accepts a generic flag to pass in any set of arguments for kubelet process.
+k0s worker command accepts a generic flag to pass in any set of argument for kubelet process.